-Your gut comes in continuous contact with important nutrients your body needs, but also toxins, food additives, microbes, and drugs that regularly pass through your digestive tract.
-Your gut has a huge task to not only serve as a porous filter for the building blocks of life but also to keep out all the detrimental substances you may be exposed to.
+During digestion, your gut not only comes in continuous contact with important nutrients your body needs, but also with toxins, food additives, microbes, and drugs that regularly pass through your digestive tract.
+Your gut has a huge task to not only serve as a porous filter for the building blocks of life, but also to keep out all the detrimental substances you might be exposed to.

 The biggest threats to your gut health:

 Identifying and eliminating foods that rob your body of energy becomes a central focus in my program.
-Gluten, eggs, dairy, soy, most legumes, corn, and sugar (and, for some of you, nightshades) are inflammatory and make you and your gut sick.
-When my patients eliminate these problem foods for at least 28 days, they feel better, lose weight, and heal their gut.
+Gluten, eggs, dairy, soy, most legumes, corn, and sugar (and, for some of you, nightshades) are inflammatory and will make you and your gut sick.
+When my patients eliminate these problem foods for at least 28 days, they feel better, they lose weight, and they heal their gut.

 Many individuals are majorly lacking in the self-care department.
-They believe they don’t have the time or that stress management is a luxury, but incorporating meditation and a few yoga stretches as part of a daily routine can take as little as 10 minutes.
+Although they believe they don’t have the time or that stress management is a luxury, incorporating meditation and a few yoga stretches as part of a daily routine can take as little as 10 minutes.
 Those few minutes will pay off with big rewards for your gut and general sense of well-being.

 Bad sleep creates a vicious cycle that damages your gut.
-Insufficient or poor-quality sleep also makes you crave something sweet or starchy because your body is tired and demands quick energy to keep it going.
+Insufficient or poor-quality sleep also makes you crave sweet or starchy foods because your body is tired and demands quick energy to keep it going.
 By the next morning, your digestive system is out of sync, and eating can actually make you feel sick to your stomach.

-You might not even be aware of these sensitivities that take months or years to develop and can manifest as hives, allergies, chronic sinus inflammation, and migraines.
-They often become triggers for autoimmune disease or, for patients like Dawn, depression.
-This is why maintaining good gut health becomes crucial, and why havoc occurs throughout your body when your gut goes bad.
+You might not even be aware of these sensitivities, which can take months or years to develop and can manifest as hives, allergies, chronic sinus inflammation, and migraines.
+These sensitivities often become the trigger for autoimmune disease or depression.
+This is why maintaining good gut health is crucial, and why havoc occurs throughout your body when your gut goes bad.